mordante/rpn/doc/index.rst

 ``Unsigned integral``
   A positive value in the selected base.

+``Signed integral``
+  A positive or negative value in base 10.
+This value needs to be prefixed with an ``i`` in the input.
+Its main use-case is to allow the two's complement of signed integers.

 ``Floating point``
   An positive floating point value.
 The exponent can have a negative value.